grandma-collaboration/icare/docs/user_guide/index.md

-**Your account won't be verified by an administrator until you do it.** Once it is done, wait for your account to be validated by an administrator: once it is done you'll receive a new email that also contains a link to set your IAM password: **just ignore it** as you will not need it to access Skyportal for GRANDMA with Slack or eduGAIN.
+**Your account won't be verified by an administrator until you do it.** Once it is done, wait for your account to be validated by an administrator: once it is done you'll receive a new email that also contains a link to set your IAM password: **just ignore it** as you will not need it to access Icare with Slack or eduGAIN.

 Account Creation Confirmation email             |  Setting your password :-------------------------:|:-------------------------: